EPAM-JS-Competency-center/devops-fundamentals-course/lab_3/README.md

    - _deployment_: publishes your static web app to any content delivery network (CDN)
 > **NB**:
   >- if you have an account in AWS, Azure, GCP (or can create one) you can use their storage and CDN services.
-  >- if for some reason you can't use any of mentioned cloud providers, you can use any free [CDN](https://geekflare.com/free-cdn-list/)
+  >- if for some reason you can't use any of mentioned cloud providers, you can use any free [CDN](https://geekflare.com/free-cdn-list/) or use web server to server your static assets on your workstation.

 ### Sub-task 3 - Configure CI/CD pipeline for back-end app